AmmanVMS/dynamic-website-reverse-proxy/README.md

    ```
 2. Start the server replacing the configuration variables accordingly.
    ```
-   docker run -p "80:80" -e "DOMAIN=MY-DOMAIN" -d --rm niccokunzmann/freifunk-website-proxy
+   docker run -p "80:80" -e "DOMAIN=MY-DOMAIN" -d --rm niccokunzmann/dynamic-website-reverse-proxy
    ```
    Now, the server should be available at http://localhost.
 3. Once the server is available, you need to configure the router of yours to forward the traffic.
-   I.e. this could be your internet gateway available at http://192.168.0.1.
+   I.e. this could be your internet gateway available at [http://192.168.0.1](http://192.168.0.1).
    Somewhere you can find the "Port Forwarding" (DE: Portfreigabe/Portweiterleitung)
-   Here, you can configure the gateway to forward traffic from port 80 to your IP on port 80.
+   Here, you can configure the gateway to forward traffic
+   - from port 80 to your IP on port 80 (HTTP)
+   - from port 80 to your IP on port 443 (HTTPS)
 4. Setup a domain name.
    In case you have just a home router, you can use e.g. http://selfhost.eu to get a free of charge dynamic domain name.
 5. In order for other people to reach not only your domain name but also other services on this domain,